Free, Fun, Fantastic Group Activities in Amish Country

 Get a “blast from the past” as you enjoy this weekly event from the first week of May thru the last of September on the Essenhaus grounds.
 Compare makes, models, motors and memories as you explore on your own the numerous vehicles.
 Most Thursday evenings over 200 and sometimes 300 classic cars are found on the grounds.
 Not interested?
 Browse The Village Shops for the latest in fashion, home décor, games, furniture and baked goods.

 Stephenson’s Ladies Apparel Group Presentations, Elkhart (45 minutes)

 Since 1931, Stephenson’s of Elkhart has offered the very finest in women’s fashions.
 The store has grown to include sportswear, dress, coat, shoe and accessory departments.
 In this age of super-stores, Stephenson’s has steadfastly offered, the epitome of personal service and ageless fashion direction.
 Groups can choose from any of the following fashion focused presentations prior to shopping for the latest offered at great prices, discount racks and specials for groups.
-Choose from: